kasper573/yas/incubations/vanilla-extract-constrained/readme.md

 # vanilla-extract-constrained

-A utility to enable enhancing the vanilla extract primitives with a constrained API.
+A utility for enhancing the vanilla extract primitives with a constrained API.

-Provides the same type safety and strictness of sprinkles (and with a similar API), but with the flexibility to apply it to all compatible vanilla extract primitives, and even outside of vanilla extract.
+Provides the same type safety and conventions of [@vanilla-extract/sprinkles](https://vanilla-extract.style/documentation/packages/sprinkles/) (and with a similar API), but with the flexibility to apply it to all compatible vanilla extract primitives, and even outside of vanilla extract.

 [Code example](https://stackblitz.com/edit/vanilla-extract-constrained)

-> Heads-up: vanilla-extract-constrained does not generate atomic CSS like sprinkles does, and instead generates potentially duplicated css across the css classes that gets generated.
-However, a lot of apps should be okay with this performance trade-off, and some likely even benefit from it, since this approach means you generate less verbose HTML due to the large amount of css class names that atomic css yields.

-> Heads up 2: This package does not follow semantic versioning.
+> Heads up: This package does not follow semantic versioning.
 Changes of all types are released to the patch portion of the version string.

+## Usage

-Here's how you define your constraints, very much like sprinkles:
+Here's how you define your constraints:

 ```typescript
 // constrained.css.ts